jag-chumber/jag-chumber.github.io/README.md

 3. *Quiz* ~                       This is a 10 question quiz built using HTML, CSS, Javascript

 (The 'Home' button in both projects takes you back to the 'Portfolio Landing Page'.
-Don't forget to 'Press Play' to watch the video in 'See What We Do' section of the Pro Photos site.)
+Don't forget to watch the video in 'See What We Do' section of 'Pro Photos'.)

 I can be contacted on jag.chumber@hotmail.com